 top of page

-Cancer affects the bone marrow, which is the factory that produces:
+Cancer takes a heavy toll on the body.
+It affects the bone marrow, which is the factory that produces:

 • Red blood cells (oxygen carriers)